slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (pf) We could encourage people to use a cropped & zoomed version instead of a literal downscaled thumbnail.
 I assume even after clicking "More" we don't show a full-resolution screenshot though right?
 What resolution are we expecting/enforcing?
 Can you click the image to see a 1:1 full-res copy?

+> (nj) I think we'd leave that up to the developer--they could specify both a thumbnail
+> and a full version, and if a thumbnail isn't specified we could just downscale the full
+> version.

 He clicks on the "More..." link on the first extension to see more info.
 It shows the full screenshot and more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.

+> **RESOLVED**:
 > (pf) Other details we might want to show: download count, date last updated, author (GitHub username?).
 I assume the rating is shown without needing to click More?
 Perhaps some of those other blurbs should be foregrounded too.

 > (pf) B feature: "More by this author" link -- that's very useful in mobile app stores.

+> (nj) Added these to the general extension manager features doc.
+We can figure out which
+> of these should appear initially vs. in the "more" screen when we get to detailed design.

 > **RESOLVED**:
 > (js) Have we considered out-of-app workflows for discovery?
 Tying into Kevin's thoughts